Elliptic curves and Thompson's sporadic simple group: Acknowledgments

 \section{Acknowledgments}

 The author would like to thank John Duncan for helping initiate this project and his invaluable guidance and support throughout the process.
-The author thanks Richard Borcherds, John Duncan, Jeff Harvey, Michael Mertens, Brandon Rayhaun, and Robert Schneider for helpful comments on an earlier draft.
+The author thanks Richard Borcherds, John Duncan, Jeff Harvey, Michael Mertens, Brandon Rayhaun, Robert Schneider, and the anonymous referee for helpful comments on an earlier draft.